Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 Relevant Requirements

-• Clear governance and accountability structures with comprehensive risk strategies and frameworks in place to contribute to ongoing operational and financial resilience
+• Governance and accountability structures are clear with comprehensive risk strategies and frameworks in place

-• Identify and assess risks posed by third parties
+• Risks posed by third parties are identified and assessed

-• Manage and mitigate risks posed by third parties within the FRFI’s Risk Appetite Framework
+• Risks posed by third parties are managed and mitigated within the FRFI’s Risk Appetite Framework

-• The FRFI’s risk management program is dynamic and actively captures and appropriately manages a range of third-party arrangements and interactions
+• The FRFI’s third-party risk management program allows the FRFI to identify and manage a range of third-party relationships on an ongoing basis

 The OSFI B-10 Third-Party Compliance Checklist